sean-hyer/poem_site_django/README.md

 You can do this through pip by running the command: pip install django-extra-views

+You can also install and run the whole thing through a docker container.
+The command is $docker run -it -p 8000:8000 shyer2k/poem_website

 ## To Do

 Right now, there is no way to add a poem containing more than five verses.